rrumale/multitenant_indepth/clone-plug-drop-novnc/clone-plug-drop-novnc.md

 ## Task 10: PDB Relocation

 This section looks at how to relocate a pluggable database from one container database to another.
-One important note, either both container databases need to be using the same listener in order for sessions to keep connecting or local and remote listeners need to be setup correctly.
-For this lab we will change **CDB2** to use the same listener as **CDB1**.
+One important note, If both container databases are on the same host, then we need to be using the same listener, then we only change LOCAL_LISTENER.
+If the the container databases are on two seperate servers, then we need to configure REMOTE_LISTENER.
+For this lab we will change REMOTE_LISTENER for **CDB1** and **CDB2** to point at the other container.

 The tasks you will accomplish in this step are:
-- Change **CDB2** to use the same listener as **CDB1**
+- Change REMOTE_LISTER parameter for **CDB1** and  **CDB1**
 - Relocate the pluggable database **OE** from **CDB1** to **CDB2** with the load still running
 - Once **OE** is open the load should continue working.